linked-db/linked-ql/site/realtime/live-queries.md

 );
 ```

-What happens now:

-- you re-subscribed to the same subscription slot
-- you get the one commit event you missed: `delete`
+- the missed `delete` operation is delivered
 - `result.rows` is empty
 - `result.initial` is `false`
+- the slot is drained as the subscriber catches up over time

 ---